 2014-present: Kentucky, associate head coach

 Payne hasn’t only helped recruit players to Kentucky though, he’s also helped develop them into stars.
-In each of the five years since Payne arrived at UK, the Cats have had a post player chosen in the top 10 of the NBA Draft.
+In five of the six years since Payne arrived at UK, the Cats have had a post player chosen in the top 10 of the NBA Draft.
 In all six at least one has gone in the first round.

-Kentucky has advanced to the Final Four in four of the five seasons in which Payne has been on staff, including in 2015, when in his first year as an associate head coach Payne helped guide the Wildcats to the first 38-0 record in college basketball history.
+Kentucky has advanced to the Final Four in four of the six seasons in which Payne has been on staff, including in 2015, when, in his first year as an associate head coach, Payne helped guide the Wildcats to the first 38-0 record in college basketball history.